Miksel90/SemesterProject2/README.md

 ### Design Choices

-We could design the site as we wanted, but had to remember what we had learned about user accessability and UX design the previous semesters.
+We could design the site as we wanted, but had to remember what we had learned about user accessability and UX design from the previous semesters.
 After some brainstorming, the style I was aiming for was a vintage luxurious site, that specialized in expensive vintage clothes and jewelry.
-I wanted the site te feel classic and luxurious so I went for black, gold and kings blue.
-It was difficult to work with the gold color, since I could no get it to look gold enough, as it looked more yellow than gold.
+I wanted the site te feel classic and luxurious so I went for black, gold and kings blue colors.
+It was difficult to work with the gold color, since I could not get it to look gold enough, as it looked more yellow than gold.
 I went with "Playfair display" as my header font as it displayed large text quite nicely. for my body i first used "Comfortaa" but it actually made all my text look like a mess, especially with large text parts. therefore I switched to "Raleway".

 I wanted to play around some with boostrap so I added an image carousel to the main page for estheic purposes.
 If I had more time i would probably do something more with it like dynamically build from tags in auctions.
 The profile pages got a bit long when i had all the different sections flexing like a column, so I decided to add tabs to easliy switch between different sections.
 I also added some parallex scrolling on my auctions site.
 I wanted to work with modals so the pages looked cleaner without a lot of input fields.

 #### Images